 Hanging wallpapers for beginners

 If it’s your first attempt at installing wallpaper then try using a lining paper first.

 Not only will it give you the perfect surface to hang your ‘finished’ wallpaper on it will also give you some invaluable practice.

 For beginners Vinyl wallcoverings are the easiest to hang as they can be washed and are more durable.
 Handle other wallpapers more carefully as they are harder to install so just pay close attention to the instructions.

-Before starting make sure you have a long work table or space on the floor ready with a clean plastic painters tarp.
+Before starting the following steps, make sure you have a long work-table or space on the floor ready with a clean plastic painters’ tarp.

 Step 1.
 Strip existing wall covering before installation of new ones.
 Wipe the wall with tack cloth.
 Fill holes or blemishes in the existing wall using a drywall joint applied with a putty knife

 Step 2.
 Prepare wall surface by sandpapering the wall to smooth any imperfections.
 Apply a coat of wallpaper primer.

 Step 3.
 If you’re making a shape like an arch trim wallpaper on a cutting mat with a utility knife.

-If your papering a whole wall, cut vertical strips 4 inches longer than the wall height; once the paper is up, you’ll trim the excess.
+If you’re papering a whole wall, cut vertical strips 4 inches longer than the wall height; once the paper is up, you’ll trim the excess.

 Arrange wallpaper strips side by side on the floor to ensure that the pattern lines up correctly, gently taping them together with painter’s tape to temporarily secure them.